protopopov1122/LuaCppB/MANUAL.md

 ```

 #### Custom userdata types
 `LuaCppB` supports custom userdata type definitions.
-Currently this feature is experimental.
 You should use `CustomUserDataClass` to build userdata metatable and then use method `CustomUserDataClass::create` to instantiate `CustomUserData` objects.
 These objects can be implicitly converted into appropriate pointers and references, as well as passed to Lua.
 Example:
 ```C++
 CustomUserDataClass<SomeType> udClass(env);
 udClass.setDefaultConstructor([](SomeType &obj) {